mkingopng/neural_networks/assessment_2/READ_ME.md

 after the due date, unless you have an approved extension through Special Consideration.

-# Part 1 - Japanese character recognition
+# Part 1 - Japanese character recognition (10 marks)
 For Part 1 of the assignment, you will be implementing networks to recognize handwritten Hiragana symbols.
 The dataset to be used is Kuzushiji-MNIST or KMNIST for short.
 The paper describing the dataset is available here.
 It is